 Agile metrics set up a solid base for making informed decisions throughout a software development project.
-Developers can use these insights to increase their efficiency in the next sprints and constantly improve their product’s quality.
+Developers can use these insights to increase their efficiency in the next sprints and constantly improve the quality of their product.
 However, it’s worth noting that development metrics shouldn’t become an absolute priority in the software development project.
-Developers should rely, first and foremost, on projects’ needs and audience’s preferences.
+Developers should rely, first and foremost, on project needs and audience preferences.

-At Jevlix, we use a personalized approach to applying metrics to the project.
-Firstly, we discuss the project’s MVP with the client research the target audience and analyze competitive solutions, and only then chose the metrics that fit the project best.
-We don’t strive to apply every single KPI — instead, we select the key ones that reflect the needs of the project the most.
+At Jelvix, we use a personalized approach to applying metrics to the project.
+First, we discuss the project’s MVP with the client, research the target audience, analyze competitive solutions, and only then chose the metrics that fit the project best.
+We don’t strive to apply every single KPI — instead, we select ones that reflect project needs the most.